 Programs: During the academic year, programs are held every Friday at 7:00 PM except on holidays.
-The planetarium is closed during the summer months (from May through mid-August).
-The show schedule can be found below.
+The planetarium has a limited schedule during the summer months (from May 1 through mid-August).

-Contact information: Group reservations and special programs for some of the programs listed below can be arranged by emailing Mark Fairclough at email@example.com or calling the planetarium at (517) 265-5161 x4788.
+Contact information: Group reservations and special showings for some of our programs can be arranged by emailing Mark Fairclough at email@example.com or calling the planetarium at (517) 265-5161 x4788.
 All other requests can be sent to Dr. Sarah Hanson at firstname.lastname@example.org or (517)-264-3944.
 Please note that in the summer the phones are monitored less frequently, thus email communication is preferable.

 As we approach the Summer Solstice, the summer constellations are rising higher in the sky each day.
 Brightly shining constellations include Scorpius and Sagittarius.
 The Summer Triangle, which encompasses three constellations, is also soon to be a prominent feature high in the sky.
 Several planets will adorn the evening skies.
 Jupiter blazes in the evening sky and Mars and Saturn will rise in the later evening hours.
 Venus will be visible for only a short time just after nightfall.
 Join us for a live star talk that will explore the summer constellations and visible planets as well as the folklore associated with them.

 Discover the science of flight through the eyes of a young girl and her grandfather as they explore how birds, kites, planes, and models fly.
 In this Fulldome planetarium show, you will journey through the history of flight and into the future to learn how NASA is discovering new and safer ways to travel with the help of future engineers and aviators.